raspberrypilearning/relax-stretch/en/step_7.md

 --- task ---

-Now add your new exercise routine to your exisiting code:
+Now, add your new exercise routine to your existing code:

 --- no-print ---